Al Chester, resident counsellor, Al Chester shares views about how to spot and handle bullying at school.

 I can recall the days when bullying was something we often accepted as part of growing up.
 Back then, bullying would take place in the school playground, or classroom and involved name-calling or a bit of roughing up.
 The one positive I could take from this was I could get some rest-bite from it in the comfort of my home at the end of each day.
 This is no longer the case.
 Social media is an essential part of every-day life, bullying penetrates the safest of havens.
 Cyber bullying is the term used to carry out bullying via online technology and means there is no escape and could explain the rising number of bullying-related suicides amongst children and young people.

 With the emergence of Facebook, Twitter and other social networks, it has become easier, quicker and more direct to pick on others.
 It’s also able to be broadcast to a much larger audience.
-In a report dated 2011 the charity Beatbullying claims 1 in 3 children experience some form of cyber bullying with 20% reluctant to go to school because of it.
+TeenSafe report that in 2015 34% of of children had faced cyber bullying at some point in their lives and a worrying 87% had witnessed it.

 Huge shame is attached to being bullied.
 Feeling weak and thinking it’s my fault.
 Not surprisingly children and young people find it difficult to recognise and admit when they’re being bullied.
 There are signs to look out for though if concerned: